Sweet-tart raspberry sorbet made with real fruit. Who could resist?

 4 cups frozen raspberries, just slightly softened

-1/4 – 1/3 cup raw honey, to desired sweetness (I highly recommend raw local honey for vibrant health)
+1/4 – 1/3 cup honey, to desired sweetness (I highly recommend raw local honey for vibrant health) or use stevia powder or monk fruit powder to taste for a low sugar version.

 1-2 Tbsp. lemon juice (optional if you want some zest flavor)

 Scoop into waffle cones or chilled serving glasses for the easiest of desserts.
+Top with fresh raspberries.
 Great for parties, weekends, hot summer evenings and of course, Valentine’s Day!

-For an irresistible taste combination, sprinkle on some mini extra dark chocolate chips… Mmmm!
+For an irresistible taste combination, sprinkle on some mini extra dark chocolate chips or drizzle with hot dark chocolate sauce… Mmmm!

 If you have a little space where a few plants (2-3) can spread out, you may just have to plant a few of your own raspberry starts, too.
 Here’s what we did!